 You can use SRI to help you meet your financial goals, like growing your savings while ensuring that your money has a positive impact on people and the planet.

 Socially-concerned investors generally seek to own shares of profitable companies that are transparent about their operations, have strong records of community involvement, positive environmental impact policies and practices, respect for human rights around the world, and create safe and useful products.
 They will also try to avoid investments in those firms that fall short in these areas.

 You, or your financial advisor or asset management firm if you have one, can screen stocks, mutual funds, and other investments on the issues that matter to you.

-For specific information on the screening and advocacy practices of socially responsible mutual funds, visit USSIF's Mutual Fund Performance Chart.
+For additional information on socially responsible mutual funds, including financial performance, visit USSIF's Mutual Fund Performance Chart.